backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Multi Container Pods.md

 	- Share the same *network* space which means they can **refer to each other as `localhost`**.
 	- *They have access to the same storage volume*.
 		- ![[attachments/Pasted image 20230503161935.png]]
+		- If you are having trouble understanding how volumes are being mounted, refer the following links: [[KodeCloud - CKAD - Volumes#Volumes | Volumes]] and [[KodeCloud - CKAD - Volumes#Difference between emptydir & hostpath | emptydir]]

 - Sample multi container pod definition file:
 ```yaml